Course Listing for Sophia Program

 (one course) Students generally fulfill this requirement during the fall or spring of their first year.

-Many students find it helpful to take a W course in field that engages them; they discover they enjoy writing, and make more progress, when the course topic is one they especially want to explore.
+Many students find it helpful to take a W course in a field that engages them; they discover they enjoy writing, and make more progress, when the course topic is one they especially want to explore.
 All W courses fulfill a Sophia Program requirement and provide the opportunity to earn the Basic W.

 Courses that meet the Writing Proficiency requirement: